 Prepare for Technical Interviews:

-- Practice coding challenges on platforms like LeetCode, HackerRank, or Codewars.
+- Sharpen your coding chops with LeetCode, HackerRank, or Codewars.

-- Review common technical interview questions and system design scenarios.
+- Review common technical interview questions and practice system design problems so you’re not caught off guard.

 Follow-Up: